3cqs-coder/SymBot/docs/README.md

 	- `signals` contains a section to use signals with SymBot.
 There is a 3CQS signals section by default.
 You must have a 3CQS API key for these to work.
 You can get one by signing up for free at https://www.3CQS.com.
 Webhooks must also be enabled for these signals to work.

+	- `ai` contains a section to use artificial intelligent services with SymBot.

 - **bot.json**